 Myth 2: It’s All About Cloud

-Cloud organisation may always use subscription models, but subscription models are not always cloud-based.
+Cloud organizations may always use subscription models, but subscription models are not always cloud-based.
 Many companies use the terms “cloud” and “subscription” synonymously.
 However, distinguishing between the deployment model (cloud variants versus on-premise) and the commercial model (perpetual versus subscription) is an important distinction.

 Myth 3: It’s All About the Finance